m-lab/knowledgebase/src/content/articles/test-rate-limits.md

 ## Need higher rate limits?

-If you need to conduct measurements at a higher rate for legitimate research purposes, please contact M-Lab support to discuss your requirements.
+If you need to conduct measurements at a higher rate for legitimate research purposes, please contact M-Lab support at [support@measurementlab.net](mailto:support@measurementlab.net) to discuss your requirements.
 We may be able to accommodate special cases with proper justification.

 ## Alternative Approaches